sijia66/adaptive_feature_selection/readme.md

 # Installation

 One can install the Python package dependencies via the attached environment.yml file.
-TO the simulations, one will need to install the [sijia branch](https://github.com/aolabNeuro/brain-python-interface/tree/sijia) from the aolab bmi3d repository.
+To do the simulations, one will need to install the [sijia branch](https://github.com/aolabNeuro/brain-python-interface/tree/sijia) from the aolab bmi3d repository.
 This branch has the necessary simulation components to run the simulations.

 # encoder setup